rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

   slice of errors rather than as a single error, such as a set of errors caused when parsing a file
 * Help text such as suggestions or warnings attached to an error report

-To support these use cases without ecosystem fragmentation, we would extend the Error trait with a dynamic context API that allows implementors and clients to enrich errors in an opt-in fashion.

 ## Moving `Error` into `libcore`